AZouhair/wizair/README.md

-Backend with Node.js. \n
+Backend with Node.js.

 Express for the webserver.

 Mongodb + mongoose for the data.

-Passport.js + webtoken for the identification
+Passport.js + webtoken for the identification.